JoeyBarlia/Apple_Google_NLP/README.md

 # Apple-Google Twitter Analysis

 ## Business Understanding
 We have been hired by Google to analyze twitter activity.
-Google wants to know what SXSW attendees thought about their brand and their products/services.
+Google wants to know what SXSW attendees thought about their brand/products/services as well as those of Apple.

 ## Data Understanding & Ana}ysis